bashaus/wercker-aws-elasticbeanstalk-create-application-version/README.md

 # AWS ElasticBeanstalk Deploy

-Takes an artefact (ZIP, WAR, etc.), uploads it to an S3 bucket, creates a new application version in ElasticBeanstalk and deploys to an environment.
+Wercker step to upload an artefact (ZIP, WAR, etc.) to an S3 bucket, create a new application version in ElasticBeanstalk and deploy it to an environment.

 ## Notes